wong-bria/ThreeTrios/README.md

         - SameRule implements a new rule where cards with the same opposing values as the card played are flip IFF at least 2 cards satisfy this condition.
 The reverse acts functionally the same as the non-reversed version.
-    - Added new RuledThreeTrioModel, which works nearly identically to ThreeTrioModel.
-        - Rather than update and possibly break our existing ThreeTrioModel, we extended our existing implementation and added the new rule functionality to the implementation.
-This allows for the models to co-exist without having to reimplement all the methods.
-    - Changed UpdatedThreeTrioModel to become a wrapper.
-        - Rather than add a whole new model for controller support (to support our new ruled model), we made our UpdatedThreeTrioModel a wrapper.
-It now uses composition, taking in an existing model and delegating all functions to that model.
-We kept both constructors to allow for previous implementations to co-exist with current implementations.

-    - removed tests in package called old, strategy because we have over 125 files